-Combination Seats are all front facing only type seats that are normally supplied with adjustable 5-point front harness.
-Once your child has exceeded the weight or size limits of the harness the seat converts to a belt positioning booster type of seat.
-Some of these seats are supplied with integrated bottle and snack holders and a few have compartments for your child to put small things in to keep them occupied during their journey.
+Harness Boosters are all front facing only and come supplied with adjustable 5-point front harness.
+Once your child has exceeded the weight or size limits of the harness the seat converts to a belt-positioning booster type of seat.
+Some of these come supplied with integrated bottle and snack holders and a few have compartments for your child to put small things in to keep them occupied during their journey.

 Belt-Positioning Booster Seats

 Suitable from about 40lbs upwards until the manufacturers weight limit is exceeded.

 These Booster Seats are the next stage of seating your child safely and provide a means of keeping your child safe until they are large enough to use an adult seat belt.
 The Booster Seat raises the seating height position of the child on the car seat so that an adult seat belt can be used properly.
 The adult seat belt can then be positioned correctly on your child with the lap belt across the tops of the thighs and the diagonal belt fitting across the centre of the shoulder and chest away from the vulnerable neck area.

 Some models feature seat belt guides and additional harness straps and may also have arm rests and additional side padding for a more comfortable ride.
 The fabrics that some of these seats are supplied in are specially designed to appeal to the older child to encourage them to want to sit in their special seat.

 Once you have taken delivery of the seat it must be installed PROPERLY by carefully following the manufacturer’s installation guidelines or by taking the seat to a National CPS Certification Training Program certified installer registered under the national scheme.